shridharssg/NodeJs/allQuestion.md

+Difference between package.json and package.lock.json files?

+5. Difference between the Asynchronous and non-blocking code?

+6. Difference between pipe and chaining in a node?

+7. What is the control flow function?

+8. What is Buffer in Nodejs?

+9. What is Stream and different types of stream in nodejs?

+10. What are processes and threads and How do they communicate between multiple threads and processes?

+11. Difference between put, post, and patch methods?

+12. What is the use of module.export ?

+13. What is the node process model?

+14. What is CORS?

+15. Difference between crypto and bcrypt module?

+16. Difference between NPM, YARN, and NPX?

+17. What is LTS release?

+18. Difference between req.params and req.query?

+19. Difference between dependency and dev-dependency?

+20. What is the error first callback function?

+21. Difference between Authentication and Authorization?

+Level-2: Intermediate
+22. How to handle errors in node?

+23. How to resolve unhandled exceptions in node?

+24. What is cron job?

+25. What difference between fork and spawn and exec methods?

+26. What are the global objects of Node.js?

+27. What are the different phases of the event loop?

+28. What are Reactor Pattern and Demultiplexer in Node?

+29. How to handle large file upload on node server?
+What is highWaterMark ?

+30. What is middleware and different types of middleware?

+31. Difference between readFile and createReadStream ?

+32. Difference between Hashing and Encryption?

+33. What is the use of NodeJS binding?

+34. Difference between Cluster and child_process modules?

+35. How to read write and compress a file in node?

+36. Difference between Async.Await and Async.Series ?

+37. How to achieve localization in node?

+38. Difference between Promises and Observables?

+39. How to achieve server-side validation in node application?

+40. Difference between Emitter and Dispatcher?

+Level-3: Expert
+41. How to perform a load test of the node app?

+42. What are the different types of memory leaks?

+43. How you can achieve caching in node application?

+44. How can you improve the performance of the node applications?

+45. What are the security best practices for node applications?

+46. How we can scale nodejs application?

+47. How to prevent DOS and DDOS attacks in node applications?

+48. How to avoid SQL Injection attacks in node applications?

+49. How to write test cases for the backend?

 ### package.json and package.lock.json files?

 In a Node.js project, the package.json file is mandatory, while the package-lock.json file is not mandatory but highly recommended for projects using npm for package management.